dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Disabled**

-* In the Asrock B660M-HDV BIOS:  Disable:  Fast Boot, serial port, CSM, CAM (Clever Access Memory, AKA Resize Bar), Secure Boot.
+* In the Asrock B660M-HDV BIOS:  Disable:  Fast Boot, serial port, CSM, CAM (Clever Access Memory, AKA Resize Bar), Secure Boot, CFG-Lock.
 Once you get everything else working, feel free to enable resize bar (and use the appropriate controls in OC) if you wish; I don't bother.

 **Enabled**